Sayulita Surf Lessons for Kids: Best Schools and What to Expect

 Sayulita is the best place in Mexico for kids to learn to surf.
 Heres which schools, which ages, what gear, and how to set your kids up for a stoke moment.

-If you have ever watched your kid catch their first wave and stand up on a surfboard, you know it is one of those parenting moments you do not forget.
-Sayulita is one of the easiest places on earth to make that moment happen, because the main beach has a soft, slow, knee-high to waist-high break that is perfect for first timers, and the local surf schools have decades of experience teaching kids ages 5 and up.
+If you've ever watched your kid catch their first wave and stand up on a surfboard, cariño, you know it's one of those parenting moments you don't forget.
+Sayulita is one of the easiest places on earth to make that happen.
+The main beach has a soft, slow, knee-high to waist-high break that's perfect for first-timers, and the local surf schools have decades of experience teaching kids ages 5 and up.
+Mateo learned here at six.
+The video lives in the family group chat permanently.

-This is the practical guide to teaching your kids to surf in Sayulita, with the schools we used and loved, the gear that matters, and what to actually expect from a typical lesson day.
+This is the practical guide to teaching your kids to surf in Sayulita.
+The schools we used and loved.
+The gear that matters.
+What to actually expect from a typical lesson day.

 Why Sayulita for First-Time Kid Surfers

 The main beach (Playa Sayulita) has a sandy bottom (no rocks or coral), a wide whitewater break perfect for learning, and consistent year-round small waves.
-The water temperature stays in the 75 to 80 F range, so the kids will not freeze.
-The town is walkable, the surf schools are right on the beach, and the wave is forgiving enough that a 5-year-old can stand up on day one.
+The water temperature stays in the 75-80°F range, so the kids won't freeze.
+The town is walkable.
+The surf schools are right on the beach.
+The wave is forgiving enough that a 5-year-old can stand up on day one.

-Compare this to Puerto Escondido, which is for advanced surfers only, or San Diego, which is colder and the wave is much steeper.
+Compare this to Puerto Escondido (advanced surfers only - no manches, do not bring a beginner kid there) or San Diego (colder and the wave is much steeper).
 Sayulita is genuinely beginner-friendly in a way few beaches are.

 Best Surf Schools in Sayulita for Kids